A Secret Strategy for Smarter Seasonal Shopping

 (who’s “all about the cozy life”) of the free newsletter, a wonderfully thoughtful weekly digest of reading and entertainment recommendations, plus the most fascinating, amusing, and delightful rabbit holes of links from around the web!Inside the closets of stylish people (The Cut) (very on-topic for this week’s issue!) // 33 new shows to stream this fall (Vanity Fair) // Pumpkin spice lattes — and the backlash, and the backlash to the backlash—explained (Vox) // 22 Non-Fiction Books to read this fall (NYT) // How did Costco Hack the American Psyche?
 (NYT) // How do restaurants get a Michelin Star?
 (BBC) // A literary road trip across America and what to read at each stop (Lithub) // A deep dive into the Moleskine notebook and how it conquered America (The Walrus) // Feeling nostalgic about gas station pie? //

-That’s it for me!
-Thank you for reading, and I’ll see you next Friday! xo Amelia
+💌 Thank you so much for reading, and I’ll see you next week! xo Amelia

-Clicking the ❤️ button at the top or bottom of this email supports my work! ❤️
+❤️ If you liked this newsletter, click the ❤️ button at the top or bottom of this email to help other people discover it.
+Thank you!

 Show us that cover up!!!
 Also, I try so hard to avoid the vacation/travel and wedding/holiday party shopping panic.
 I tell myself “On a trip I’ll probably feel most comfortable wearing what I usually wear,” and for weddings/parties I tell myself “No one cares what I’m wearing”, which is usually comforting but sometimes too sad and self loathing, haha.
 I DID buy a new versatile slip dress for an upcoming wedding tho.
 I’m hoping this can be my easy dressy option for the next couple years.